-Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Stratford is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Stratford is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Stratford is a town of sales and office workers, professionals, and service providers.
 There are especially a lot of people living in Stratford who work in office and administrative support (16.02%), sales jobs (10.42%), and management occupations (9.16%).

 Also of interest is that Stratford has more people living here who work in computers and math than 95% of the places in the US.